Image Description: Picture of Michelle Buckland sitting on a couch in a leopard dress with her hand on her chin.

 Michelle has excelled as a member of Toastmasters International by winning 1st Place of a Toastmasters Area Speech Contest.
 Also, Michelle has been a Keynote Speaker for special events, distinguished as a Motivational Speaker of the United Way Speakers Bureau, a judge for English Lab Toronto at Presentation Festivals, as well as within the community to help motivate high school and university students excel for their future endeavours within Canada and the United States.
 Her speeches include groups such as banks, community and non-profit organizations, law offices, and government offices.

 Michelle has sat on committees which help advocate for the Canadian Parliament to enact a strong and effective Canadians with Disabilities Act (CDA) to achieve a barrier-free Canada for all persons with disabilities.
 One of the committees successfully and collaboratively, with other service-based organizations for people with disabilities, helped make history in the establishment of the Accessible Canada Act, 2019.
-She represents them in different capacities (i.e. City of Brampton Accessibility Advisory Committee, The Metrolinx Accessibility Advisory Committee, Diversity Disability Committee [with Canadian Association for Supported Employment], The Include Me Social Movement, “Making Canada Accessible” public forum, et. al.) to help create an accessible Canada, add input to legislation, support the community of people with disabilities, and build awareness for accessibility, inclusion, and diversity.
+She represents them in different capacities (i.e. City of Brampton Accessibility Advisory Committee, The Metrolinx Accessibility Advisory Committee, Knowledge Exchange Public Participant to help draft the Accessibility Canada Roadmap with the federal government, Diversity Works Committee [with Canadian Association for Supported Employment], Canadian Congress on Inclusive Diversity and Workplace Equity Speakers and Panelists, Barrier-free Canada, The Include Me Social Movement “Making Canada Accessible” public forum, et. al.) to help create an accessible Canada, add input to legislation, support the community of people with disabilities, and build awareness for accessibility, inclusion, and diversity.

 Her additional skill sets include mentorship; educating organizations and the public of removing stigma, misconceptions, and myths of people with disabilities; relationship building; and learning support.
 She has been devoted many years as a volunteer for United Way, Epilepsy Toronto, and Junior Achievement and committed to help make a difference in the disability community, for non-profit organizations, for youth and agencies.
 With lifelong learning and community, people will feel a sense of belonging, remain energized, motivated and thrive!